HamzaFarhan/Food-Name-Classification-and-Ingredients-Prediction/README.md

 The pre-trained model has "96% Top-1 Accuracy" on the test and validation sets for the food101 labels which is the best ever recorded on the datatset.
 Up until now the the highest accuracy was 90.52% (https://platform.ai/blog/page/3/new-food-101-sota-with-fastai-and-platform-ais-fast-augmentation-search/)

-And not only does the model classify the name, it also predicts the ingredients of the food.
+The model doesn't only classify the name, it also predicts the ingredients of the food.
 This can be used as a building block in several other advanced food and diet industry applications such as automated recipe generation, calorie calculations etc.

 ### Important Note: